mikjo/bigitr/README.md

 ### Repository configuration ###

-A repository.conf file has one section per repository, plus an optional `GLOBAL` section that is inherited by all the repository sections in that file.
+A repository.conf file has one section per repository, plus an optional `GLOBAL` (all capitals, preserving `global` as a possible real repository name) section that is inherited by all the repository sections in that file.